Yale-Medicaid/Documentation/docs/project_organization.md

 - `trunk/`: This folder contains all data, derived tables and analytic extracts for this project.
     - `raw/`: An optional folder.
 Would contain copies of Medicaid data which are pulled into this specific project.
 The raw data can be accessed directly from the storage at yale drive: YSPH_HPM-CC0940-MEDSPH.
 This is useful if you need a targeted or smaller subset of data to work from.
     - `derived/`: This folder contains any data which are created specifically for this project.
 Within `derived/` each folder represents some atomic manipuation or derivation, which may be used in other processes or to create analytic products.
-The outputs stored in these directories are almost alwyas data files (.pkl, .parquet).
+The outputs stored in these directories are almost always data files (.pkl, .parquet).
         - In python, the method responsible for running the analysis should share the same name as the folder.
 For isntance the method `create_enrollment_table()` would be responsible for generating `create_enrollment_table/output/enrollment_table.pkl`, making it easy for anyone to identify the code responsble
     - `analysis/`: This folder contains the analytic endpoints, typically from analyses of some data produced in `derived\`.
 The outputs stored in these directories are typically figures or smaller data files containing coefficients or data that would create a manuscript table.